meSuperlady/paint-mixer/terms-of-use.md

 Saved colors are stored locally on your device.
 Clearing app data or uninstalling the app may result in the loss of saved colors.

 ## 4. Subscriptions & Billing
 Free version allows you to save up to 5 colors.
 Subscription removes this limitation and also removes all ads.
 Subsctiptions are managed and cancelled via Google Play.
 If your subscription expires previously saved colors over the limit of 5 free colors will not be removed but you will not be able to save additional colors until you renew your subscription.
+Your subscription is linked to your Google account.
+Access to pro-functions may be restored on any Android device that uses the same Google account via Restore button.
 Refunds are made in accordance with Google Play rules.

 ## 5. Advertisements
 The Service uses third-party advertisements (AdMob) to fund maintenance and development.
 The Developer is not responsible for the content of these advertisements or the actions of third-party advertisers.